Hope Rock left TownMall of Westminster with a dozen free roses yesterday and headed for the courthouse where her mother works.

 "I never once met someone who got a rose and didn't smile," said Brook Jacobs, a Mississippi florist who started the tradition seven years ago.
 "Good Neighbor Day is really a day of smiles."

-Thousands of florists nationwide play good neighbor, "giving away more roses than are sold on Valentine's Day," said Jacobs, who, with Mississippi's governor and eight area mayors, passed out 30,000 of America's favorite flower to residents of Jackson.
+Thousands of florists nationwide play good neighbor, "giving away more roses than are sold on Valentine's Day," said Jacobs, who, with Mississippi's governor and eight area mayors, passed out 30,000 of America's favorite flower to Jackson residents.

 In Baltimore, Paul Raimondi gave away 100,000 roses through his 11 retail outlets.
 The Westminster Raimondi's had 10,000 to hand out by the dozen - worth more than $15,000 if they were sold at retail prices.
 By early afternoon, the last petals were whisked from the shop.